Designing a Scalable Portfolio System

 Outcome

-• A responsive, clean, CMS-powered portfolio published within 4 weeks
+• A responsive, clean, CMS-powered portfolio, with 13 case studies, written from scratch and published within 4 weeks

 • A custom LiquidGlass UI component deployed across the site